remboart/hass-nut/README.md

 # hass-nut
 Integration of NUT in Home Assistant
 Updated Wiki
-Added System Tab in yaml
+Added System Tab in Yaml